RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 <a name="creating-users"></a>
 ### Creating Users

-- If you create a user, you will have to verify the email address, but you will not be able to send email from your vagrant dev instance.
+- If you create a user, you will have to verify the email address, but you will not be able to send email from your dev instance.
 Instead, you can find the verification link in the app server log, which should be in `/var/log/upstart/ol-web.log`.

 The verification link should look like: